lmammino/blog/2016-03-21-pull-streams.md

 ```

 Node has shipped streams as part of its standard library since its early days.
-However with each release, new features APIs and concepts were added, making
+However with each release, new features, APIs and concepts were added, making
 the current implementation very unwieldy.
 In my years as a Node developer I've
 only met a handful of developers that felt comfortable using the current
 version of Node streams.
-In an ideal world streams would be used as much as in
+In an ideal world streams would be used as much in
 Node as pipes are used in shell.

-## Enter pull streams
+## Enter pull-streams
 [pull-stream](https://github.com/dominictarr/pull-stream) is an alternative
 model for streams created by [Dominic Tarr](https://github.com/dominictarr).
 Like Node streams, it has a concept of _backpressure_.
 This means that instead
 of a source pushing out data as fast as it can, the consumer stream _pulls_
 data once it's ready to handle more.
 This leads to a program never holding more
-data in memory than it strictly needs.
+data in memory than it needs.

 The Node streams source is well over 1200 lines, without even accounting for
 dependencies.
 The `pull-stream` source is just 28 lines, which is a whopping